-

 Options:

 • Pickup for our Uji tea tour can be arranged by request.
-This means we will gather you about 30 minutes before the tour start (we’ll confirm timing based on your location).
+This means we will gather you about 45 minutes before the tour start (we’ll confirm timing based on your location).
 The fees below do not include your transportation cost, but we can tell you exactly how much that will be once we know your location.
 The prices below are for the entire group.

-• Extensions are available at 4,000 yen/hr.
+• Extensions are generally available at 4,000 yen/hr.
 Please discuss with us in advance how you would like to use the extra time.

 Historic and Cultural Landmarks